 Sarah George is a writer at Finder who unravels complicated topics about insurance, business and finance.
 She's been wordsmithing for nearly five years, after earning an English education degree.
 Her insurance know-how has been featured on CarInsurance.com.
 You can usually find Sarah sipping hot tea and talking through movie plots in her downtime.

 Lemonade offers a refreshing blend of speedy claims, helpful coverage and cheap premiums to cover your rental liability and belongings.
-But its app-based model doesn’t work for everyone, and the company only covers some states.
+But its app-based model doesn’t work for everyone, and the company doesn’t yet offer its renters product in every state.
 In those cases, you can look at policies from home insurance competitors instead.

 What renters insurance coverage does Lemonade offer?